Coderdotnew/intro_web_apps_dgm/README.md

 Be prepared to constantly receive errors messages.
 Failure in computer programming is a positive thing and a hint to the answer (and Ruby gives us some pretty great error messages).
 ### 3. Embrace a culture of not knowing
 The more you learn in this course, the more you will realize you don't know.
-Stay humble as you may excel in MVC architecture while your partner might excel at object-oriented design.
 Be ready to ask questions, be asked questions, oh, and *definitely* be ready to use our good friend Google.

 ![2](http://i.imgur.com/0K9yTxn.gif)